Best Waterproof Ponchos for Cycling [Top 5 Rain Capes]

 It’s available in an impressive ten colours, the brightest being ‘orange’.
 And the ‘universe’ colour option cannot be ignored – unique, strange and frankly, inspired.

 The cheapest of our picks, this one-size poncho measures 22.2 x 14.6 x 6.4 cm.
 With its simple, solid design and multi uses, it offers good value for money.
 At a lightweight 340 g, it does the job, and much more besides…

-- 【Convenient to carry】 Comes with a matching pouch that is foldable for easy storage and carrying, suitable for everyday wear/walking/camping/hiking/trekking/tourism/water park activities.
+- 【CARRY EASILY】 Comes with a foldable matching pouch for easy storage and carrying, suitable for everyday wear / walking / camping / hiking / trekking / tourism / water park activities.

-- 【Front pocket with zipper】 Chic pocket design.
-You can put a key, a mobile phone or other small items in the front pocket.
-Because this pocket is zippered, you don't have to worry about items...
+- 【FRONT POCKET】There is a large chic pocket on the front of the product.
+You can put a key, a mobile phone or other small items in the front space.

 All of these ponchos offer reflectivity (in varying degrees), and this is an absolute no-brainer.
 Most rain jackets will be reflective or have reflective parts, and why shouldn’t we ask the same of a poncho?
 After all, if it’s raining, even in the daylight, conditions are likely to be darker.

 Ponchos are undeniably useful in terms of ease and weight, but they’re certainly not the only way you can keep dry.
 Even with the adjustments and straps on offer, there is going to be some flapping around.

 And if, ultimately, you just can’t bear the billowy design of a rain cape, there are plenty of lightweight jackets on the market, along with a range of good waterproof cycling trousers.
 The choice is yours.